iamnaveenpaul/website/_posts/2019-11-22-useful-git-commands-for-everyday-use.md

 Git has improvement on its commit hook for using hookspath makes itself globally, with 2.9 onwards.

-First, we need to create a file pre-commit, and place it into, say as an example, /Users/khoa/hooks:
+First, we need to create a file `pre-commit`, and place it into, say as an example, `/Users/khoa/hooks`:

-Then,, run git config core.hooksPath /Users/khoa/hooks in your project.
+Then, run `git config core.hooksPath /Users/khoa/hooks` in your project.

 Git won’t let you commit, when you want to commit with that pattern.
 Check the following once, to make this work in SourceTree: SourceTree and pre commit hook